Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

 3 - Relaxation and Stress Management

 It is important to allow yourself time to relax and unwind at the end of the day.
 Relaxation practices, such as breathwork and yoga, can help your body get into a ‘sleep-ready’ state.
-Additionally, addressing any worries and stresses during the day means they are less likely to bother you during the night.

 4 - Alcohol